GlobalDataBarometer/handbook/docs/guidance/responding.md

 Typically, indicator sub-questions are organised in three sections: **existence**, **elements**, and **extent**, and each indicator has a **research journal** and **supporting evidence** section.

+## Survey tool basics

+The survey tool saves your work as you go.
+You do not need to hit a save or submit button for updates to be saved.
+If you are temporarily disconnected from the Internet, responses are cached and uploaded once you are connected again.

+Only one person can be working on each country survey at a time.
+There is a locking mechanism that will prevent multiple people editing at once.
 ## Question status and confidence
 ### Status